castogio/castogio.github.io/content/csa_explained.md

     ![Captured CSA for RRM Channel Change]({static}/images/csa_explained/csa_channel_change.png)
 </center>

-The figure above shows both the CSA and E-CSA IEs when the channel is about to switch to 161.
+The figure above shows the CSA and E-CSA IEs when the channel is about to switch to 161.
 The new operating class is 0x11 (hex for 17), which in Europe refers to the channel set containing 149, 153, 157, 161, 165, and 169 (also known as U-NII-3).
-Furthermore, note that the Channel Switch Mode is set to 0 so the clients and the AP may keep exchanging frames until the channel switch, hence virtually nullifying (or minimising as much as possible) any service interruptions during RRM channel switches.
+Furthermore, note that the Channel Switch Mode is set to 0, so the clients and the AP may keep exchanging frames until the channel switch, hence virtually nullifying (or minimising as much as possible) any service interruptions during RRM channel switches.